 The Semenggoh Orangutan Rehabilitation Centre

 As I grew up and begun to travel, I was told many stories about Asia, and in particular, stories of those who had braved Borneo.
 I thought that it was terribly adventurous and I wanted to do it.
+I wanted to get into the jungle and see the wildlife and experience the magic of the untouched wilderness that has been lost in many other countries due to urban development.

+A couple of months ago, I approached my mother about the prospect of living in Asia.
 In the same breath, I informed my mother that this would mean that I could go and see Borneo and that I would finally be able to see the semi-wild Orangutans at the Semenggoh Rehabilitation Centre.
-Mum rolled her eyes, having long ago gotten used to my crazy and often dangerous adventures.

 I woke up very excited about the prospect that I would finally tick another lifelong dream off my list.
 I was given a delicious cooked breakfast and I was hurried onto the local shuttle bus that would take me back into Kuching.
 When I arrived in Kuching, I met up with a travel friend, Ben from Germany (who had, strangely enough, arrived coincidently in Kuching a few days prior) and two of his travel companions, Karen (from England) and Aiden (from Canada) and the three of us jumped on the local bus out to the Semenggoh Orangutan Rehabilitation Centre, which was forty five minutes from Kuching.